Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

       ![Homepage-Main-Create-Cocktail-Area](readmedocs/Homepage-Main-Create-Cocktail-Area.png "Homepage Main Create Cocktail Area")

-      - In the 'Create Cocktail'-area the user will find a button that says "Create Cocktail" and two text fields below it.
-By clicking on the button the site will generate a recipe in the on e text field and randomly selected preparation method in the other text field.
+      - In the 'Create Cocktail' area the user will find a button that says "Create Cocktail" and two text fields below it.
+By clicking on the button the site will generate a recipe and displays in the text field and a randomly selected preparation method in the other text field.
 Below the user will also find a warning text about the dangers of alcohol consumption that was taken from the Alcohol and Tobacco Tax and Trade Bureau (TTB).
 (See also Credits below)

   Footer

     ![Homepage-Footer](readmedocs/Homepage-Footer.png "Homepage Footer")

-    - In the footer the user will find links to the site's social media presences (currently leading to their individual homepages of the plattforms) as well as an invitation to share their recipes there.
+    - In the footer the user will find links to the site's social media presences (currently leading to their individual homepages) as well as an invitation to share their recipes there.

 ## Future Features

-- Adding items to the various ingredient lists: In case a user can't find a certain beverage in the list that he/she has at home but would like to mix cocktails with it, it would be nice to have an additional input field to add ingredients.
+- Adding items to the various ingredient lists: In case a user cannot find a certain beverage in the list that he/she has at home but would like to mix cocktails with it, it would be nice to have an additional input field to add ingredients.
 - Like other websites it would also be nice to have a library of already existing cocktails (Cuba Libres, Gin Tonic, Mai Tai, Old Fashion, etc.).
-The user would then be able to choose whether he wants to also include these recipes into the randomization process, choose only from that library at random or the leave the library out of the mix.
+The user would then be able to choose whether he wants to also include these recipes into the randomization process, choose only from that library at random or to disregard the library.
-- Thumps up/down (or sth. similar) by which the user can vote a certain ingredient combination that then feeds into a database and then give certain combinations more or less weight when randomizing.
+- Thumps up/down (or sth. similar) by which the user can vote a certain recipe up or down that then feeds into a database.
+Drawing from that database certain combinations would then be given more or less weight when randomizing.
 The user would then be able to choose if he/she wants to use the weighted randomization or a neutral one.

 ## Typography and Colour Schemes